dimagrshk/sds_digest/README.md

 5. **Question Answering**: Users can query the processed SDS using `QALLM`, which uses the markdown content as context to answer questions about the safety data.

 6. **Answer Judging** (for benchmarking): The `JudgeLLM` evaluates answer quality against acceptance criteria, useful for benchmarking and quality assurance.
+See [benchmarking.md](benchmarking.md) for benchmark results and evaluation methodology.

 ### LLM Processing Architecture